dlukes/corpy/docs/guides/no_globals.rst

     >>> sort_numbers([0, 2, 1])
     [0, 1, 2, 3, 4]

-Now, what :func:`corpy.util.clean_env` does is to provide a context manager which runs a block of code in a sanitized global environment, as a way to temporarily pretend that (most of) your interactive experimentation (a.k.a. polluting the global environment) didn't happen.
+Now, what :func:`corpy.util.no_globals` does is to provide a context manager which runs a block of code in a sanitized global environment, as a way to temporarily pretend that (most of) your interactive experimentation (a.k.a. polluting the global environment) didn't happen.
 Running the same code under the